 The humming also relieves tinnitus.
 This hearing condition hampers the life quality of many people.
 It can result in concentration problems, depression and or anxiety, sleeping problems and muscular tension.
 There is no universally effective treatment for this condition, but it can be alleviated thanks to bhramari pranayama.
 Even people suffering from severe tinnitus can practice this technique.
 This has been shown by Sidheshwar Pandey, Indian medical doctor and expert in

-Bhramari pranayama for better school performance
+Bhramari pranayama improve school performance

 A study carried out in 2012 by B.N.Y.S Shankari evaluated the effect of bhramari pranayama on the quality of learning.
 The aim of the study was to find out if bhramari could influence the learning of mathematics, sciences and social studies.